Home » How Does the MCAT Score Work? A Clear Breakdown of MCAT Scoring

 People often wonder what the number of questions correct for an MCAT score is.
 The following example illustrates how many correct answers you need to score well on the MCAT:

 • Because the final MCAT score equally weighs each section, you should prioritize all topics equally during your study sessions.
+This equal weighting explains how the MCAT total score is calculated by summing section scores into one total score.
 If you’re not equally strong across all sections at first, that is totally normal.
 When you start studying for the MCAT, plan to give yourself extra time for your weaker subjects.
 Check out some of our other blog posts for tips on how to make a comprehensive MCAT study schedule and some ideas for study resources to use.
 You can also use our pre-made 3-month or 1-month MCAT study plans.

 Percentile Ranks: What They Mean, and How They Change From Year to Year